 4. Provide Training

 In addition to enacting policies, an employer can avoid potential problems and minimize liability by providing regular training to all employees and supervisors.
-The training should cover what is considered appropriate and inappropriate workplace behavior and provide employees with guidelines to follow.
+It is not enough to just have the policies on the books.
+Employees and superiors must understand the policies and their application to actual situations.
+The training should cover what is considered appropriate and inappropriate workplace behavior and provide employees with guidelines to follow and appropriate boundaries for workplace conduct.
 It should also communicate what kind of behavior rises to the level of discrimination, retaliation and harassment.
+Managers and supervisors should be appropriately warned about abusing their power and positions of authority when it comes to workplace relationships.
 The employer should keep a record of the training to protect against any future lawsuits.

 5. Utilize Love Contracts

-If two employees are romantically involved, an employer may want to consider utilizing a love contract to protect the employer's interests and establish guidelines on appropriate workplace behavior.
+If two employees are romantically involved, an employer may want to consider utilizing a love contract to protect its interests and establish guidelines on appropriate workplace behavior.
 In the love contract, the employees will state that the relationship is voluntary and consensual and will not affect the workplace.
-The employees will also state that they are aware of the employer's policies on discrimination, harassment, retaliation, dating and conflicts of interest that apply to their relationship.
-In doing so, the love contract may help limit employer liability, particularly in the event that the romantic relationship ends.
+By requiring employees to disclose the nature of their relationship and be transparent and upfront about it, employers are establishing that the relationship is truly consensual and protecting both themselves as well as the employees.
+The employees will also acknowledge that they are aware of the employer's policies on discrimination, harassment, retaliation, dating and conflicts of interest that apply to their relationship.
+Love contracts may be a critical part of minimizing the risk of employer liability, particularly in the event that the romantic relationship ends.

 6. Monitor Relationships

 Once an employer is aware of a romantic relationship, either between two peers or between a supervisor and a subordinate, the employer should closely monitor the relationship to ensure that it is truly voluntary and consensual and make sure discriminatory treatment and favoritism does not occur.
-An employer may need to consider transferring a supervisor or subordinate to avoid any conflict of interest.
+An employer may need to consider transferring a supervisor or subordinate to avoid any conflict of interest or to prevent a supervisor from abusing his or her position of authority.
 Further, an employer may need to request that employees avoid unprofessional public displays of affection or having couple time interfere with work.
 Careful monitoring of romantic relationships at work will ensure that all co-workers feel comfortable and reduce distracting workplace conduct.